m-usaid/Research-CombinatorialOptimization-DynamicProgramming/README.md

     - [x] create default & copy constructors
     - [ ] overload ostream and equality
     - [ ] operator overloading to test for equality

+- Create DAG

+- Create a class for problem

+- Read procedure of optimization, make notes, discuss

+- Go over implementation of DP solution to MCM